prem97kumar/prem97kumar/README.md

 - 👋 Hi, I’m @prem97kumar
 - 👀 I’m interested in Data science.
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently pursuing PG Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on healthcare department
-- 📫 How to reach me ...
+- 📫 How to reach me premeswar251@gmail.com

 <!---
 prem97kumar/prem97kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.